AcademySoftwareFoundation/wg-python3/deliverables/best_practices.md

-We can avoid installation of these modules in the newer versions of Python by using [PEP-508](https://www.python.org/dev/peps/pep-0508/) environment markers to not install the backport modules when in a version of Python for the backport provides functionality from.
+We can avoid installation of these modules in the newer versions of Python by using [PEP-508](https://www.python.org/dev/peps/pep-0508/) environment markers to not install the backport modules when in a version of Python that the backport provides functionality from.

 Code will also need to guard against usage of the backport module to maintain compatibility with Python 2.